 Keep a good supply of medication and the necessary daily living aids alongside an emergency top-up.
 That means you need at least five days’ worth, or more, if possible.
 You can always bring this up with your healthcare provider and mention that you are trying to build up an emergency store - you may need an increased dosage on your prescription once off.

 Drink lots of water and keep your body calm and still.
-Exerting yourself will cause to feel out of breath - you want to keep your body’s oxygen demand minimal.
+Exerting yourself will cause feeling out of breath - you want to keep your body’s oxygen demand minimal.

 Protect yourself during clean-up of the bushfires